51 Notable alumni of

 -

-Gary William Chartier is a legal scholar, philosopher, political theorist, and theologian.
+Gary William Chartier is an American legal scholar, philosopher, political theorist, and theologian.
 His work addresses anarchism and ethics.
 Chartier is a professor and serves as associate dean of La Sierra University's business school.

 -